 Landsat 9

-Landsat 9 operates in coordination with Landsat 8, with the two satellites offset by 8 days in the same orbital plane, together delivering nearly 1,500 new scenes per day to the USGS archive [^usgs-l9].
+Landsat 9 operates in coordination with Landsat 8, with the two satellites offset by 8 days in the same orbital plane, together delivering nearly 1,500 new scenes per day to the USGS archive [1].
 The satellite acquires approximately 750 scenes daily on its own 16-day repeat cycle.
-All data are distributed free of charge through the USGS Earth Resources Observation and Science (EROS) Center as Landsat Collection 2 products, including Level-1 (radiometrically calibrated and orthorectified), Level-2 Surface Reflectance and Surface Temperature, and Level-3 Analysis Ready Data [^usgs-l9].
+All data are distributed free of charge through the USGS Earth Resources Observation and Science (EROS) Center as Landsat Collection 2 products, including Level-1 (radiometrically calibrated and orthorectified), Level-2 Surface Reflectance and Surface Temperature, and Level-3 Analysis Ready Data [1].

 All fields